James-S-Santangelo/toronto_gwsd/snakemake/README.md

 This repository contains code necessary to reproduce the genomic analyses in the Toronto_GWSD manuscript.
-Raw reads from this project have been deposited in GenBank (BioProject #XXX).
+Raw reads from this project have been deposited in GenBank (BioProject PRJNA1179961).
 This pipeline runs from the raw reads and includes read trimming, mapping, and QC of reads and alignments, as well as variant calling, population structure analyses, and analyses of selective sweeps using SFS and haplotype-based approaches.
 The pipeline uses `Conda`, `Snakemake`, and